funtruth/Copswitch/README.md

 Control Panel -> System and Security -> System -> Change Settings -> Advanced -> ENV Variables
 Add to System Variables -> Path -> New C:\Users\YOUR_USER_NAME\AppData\Local\Android\Sdk\platform-tools

+IOS
+Setting up from Scratch

+1. - 7. are the same as Android